Text by CLOT Magazine

 ‘Tête à Tête: Embodying Dialogues’, Zou B Art Centre Chicago, until 4 January 2020

-The Drama Science Lab presents for the second consecutive year the only Sciart festival in Chicago.
+The Drama Science Lab presents the only Sciart festival in Chicago for the second consecutive year.
 This year, the theme centres around the body and examines how somatic learning plays its part in experiencing Sciart information.
 Tête à Tête: Embodying Dialogues includes an exhibition as its main pillar and a robust array of educational corresponding in-gallery workshops.
 With Ziv Ze’ev Cohen, Kristin McWharter, Michelle Murphy, Cathy Quintero, and Rory Scott.
 More info.

 Making FASHION Sense, HeK Basel, 16 Jan – 8 March 2020

 The exhibition Making FASHION Sense showcases the radical transformation of fashion through technology.
-Robot arms and mixed reality, holograms and drones have all paraded down international catwalks.
-Making FASHION Sense focuses on the impact of technology upon creative processes in the fashion industry, as well as on artistic paths leading towards increasing sustainability: Fashion which makes sense.
+Robot arms, mixed reality, holograms, and drones have all paraded down international catwalks.
+Making FASHION Sense focuses on the impact of technology upon creative processes in the fashion industry and on artistic paths leading towards increasing sustainability: Fashion which makes sense.
 With Hussein Chalayan, Carole Collet, Clara Escalera, Giulia Tomasello, Iris van Herpen and more.
 More info.

 CLOT Magazine presents DYNAMIC NODES, STATE Studio Berlin, 23 January 2020